ngageoint/hootenanny/README.md

     # Display a set of statistics for a map
     hoot stats input.osm

-    # count all elements
+    # Count all elements
     hoot count input.osm --all-elements

-    # count all POIs
+    # Count all POIs
     hoot count "input1.osm;input2.osm" hoot::PoiCriterion

     # Find the largest ID in a set of elements